john-b-yang/fabric-eval/chaincode/README.md

 * Fabric has a large repository of open source Go SDKs + APIs, [one](https://godoc.org/github.com/hyperledger/fabric-contract-api-go/contractapi) of which is for Chaincode development.
 * Self reference keywords like `this` or `self` do not exist.
 The [TransactionContextInterface](https://godoc.org/github.com/hyperledger/fabric-contract-api-go/contractapi#TransactionContextInterface) contains information per transaction invocation, including the client identity.
 * Go's plethora of data structures allow for more expressive and dynamic app logic than Solidity.

+## Chaincode Lifecycle
+Unlike Ethereum, which allows any developer to ship any smart contract to the network for immediate use, there is a Chaincode "lifecycle" enforced by Fabric, a design motivated by introducing more security and privilege when invoking transactions in a permissioned network.

+The lifecycle is: 1.
+Package => 2.
+Install => 3.
+Query => 4.
+Approve (by Organizations) => 5.
+Check Commit REadyness => 6.
+Commit => 7.
+Query Committed Chaincode (by Peer) => 8.
+Invoke `Init` function of Chaincode => 9. `Invoke`, `Query` Chaincode functions.